 Buttons are a critical interactive element in the user interface, enabling users to submit information, confirm actions, or navigate seamlessly from one page to another.
 The placement of buttons is vital.
 They should be positioned logically within the interface to align with user expectations and workflows.

-Additionally, buttons must be clearly labeled with concise text that accurately describes their function, ensuring users understand what will happen when they click or tap.
 The design of buttons, including their size, color, and shape, should also be consistent with the overall aesthetic of the application while maintaining accessibility standards so that users of all abilities can interact with them effortlessly.

 Menus